 JFRF has a proven model and methodology to help communities develop a multi-generational, sustainable network of resources to support vulnerable older adults.
 We utilize a theory of change model adapted using the principles of asset based community development.
 We leverage existing community resources and develop targeted programs and services that focus on strengthening local organizations.

 The world is aging rapidly; 80% of older adults will live in developing areas around the globe, including within in the United States, by the year 2050.
 Abject poverty and growing health disparities in these areas ensure premature aging and rob communities of the potential to live lives fully.

 Our Board contributes significant amounts of time, talent, and energy to ensure the mission and values of JFRF are upheld, and that we are pointed toward a successful and sustainable future.
-Click here to see our current Board of Directors.
+Click here to see our current Board of Directors and team.